systemed/tilemaker/README.md

 * Lua (5.1 or later) or LuaJIT
 * sqlite3
 * shapelib
+* rapidjson

-rapidjson, sqlite_modern_cpp, and kaguya are bundled in the include/ directory.
+sqlite_modern_cpp, and kaguya are bundled in the include/ directory.

 You can then simply install with: